hillarymuller/dog-gif-app/README.md

 don't already have them.

 ## Installation
-Visit https://dog-gif-app.onrender.com/ to use the application or to run it in development mode:
+To run the application in development mode:
 1. Fork & clone the repo
 2. Run bundle install to install dependencies
 3. Run rails db:create db:migrate db:seed